Paolo Imbalzano

 • low mood or depression

-• shame, low self-esteem, or harsh inner criticism
+• shame, guilt, low self-esteem, or self-blame

-• perfectionism, stuckness, or a sense of not being good enough
+• perfectionism or feeling not good enough

 • autistic or other neurodivergent ways of experiencing the world

-• people-pleasing, over-adapting, or withdrawing
+• people-pleasing, over-adapting, or losing touch with your own needs

-• shutting down under pressure
+• emotional withdrawal or shutting down under pressure

 If you are not sure where you fit, we can work that out together.